Baghdad International Airport: 2003–2005 (U.S. occupation)

-In April 2003, U.S.-led Coalition forces invaded Iraq and changed the airport's name to Baghdad International Airport.
+In 2003, United States-led Coalition forces invaded Iraq.
+In early April, they moved into Baghdad, took control of the airport, and changed its name to the original name of the airport, Baghdad International Airport.
 The ICAO code for the airport consequently changed from ORBS to ORBI.
-The IATA code subsequently switched from SDA to BGW, which had previously referred to all Baghdad airports, and before that to Al Muthana Airport when Saddam was in power.
+The IATA code also changed from SDA to BGW, which had previously referred to all Baghdad airports, and before that to Al Muthana Airport when Saddam Hussein was in power.

+In July 2003, the airport resumed civilian flights for the first time since 1991.

 Civilian control of the airport was returned to the Iraqi Government from the Coalition Provisional Authority in 2004.